4 practical principles of high-quality database integration tests in Go

 require.NoError()

 If we have more specific data to assert, it’s always a good idea to add some helpers.
-It removes a lot of duplication, and improves tests readability a lot!
+It removes a lot of duplication and improves test readability!

 func assertHourInRepository(ctx context.Context, t *testing.T, repo hour.Repository, hour *hour.Hour) {